epfldata/metaDecomp/README.md

 ### LLM-R2 (for LLM-R2 and LearnedRewrite)

 We use the code from the authors of LLM-R2, which contains the models and scripts for both LLM-R2 and LearnedRewrite.
 We adapted the code to run the experiments on the benchmarks used in this paper.
-The modified code is given in another anonymous repository.

 First download the code:
 ```
-wget "https://anonymous.4open.science/api/repo/llm-r2-F53D/zip" -O "llm-r2.zip"
+wget "https://drive.usercontent.google.com/download?id=1z4pPsONM99HoVmpSSOyugVf62MslEUbE&export=download&authuser=0&confirm=t&uuid=e3209971-f046-41d9-80b5-1e3b083e31bf&at=AGN2oQ1V7RFhqf15WVor24ve7tBj:1773678735707" -O "llm-r2.zip"
 mkdir llm-r2
 tar -xzf "llm-r2.zip" -C llm-r2
 rm llm-r2.zip